arduino/docs-content/content/hardware/04.pro/miscellaneous/lora-gateway/tutorials/getting-started/content.md

 ### Setup the hardware

+The device can be supplied from 37 to 57 VDC with a PoE or with a Solar panel (12 VDC).
+You can supply it through the Solar Panel cable (12V cable) or with an ethernet cable with PoE.

+In case of the PoE, you can use the PoE Injector included with the kit by connecting your LAN to the `LAN` port and the `PoE` port to the Gateway.

 ### Connect to the WisGate dashboard

-There are different ways to connect to the WisGate:
+There are different ways to access the WisGate:
-* Connecting to its Wi-Fi AP (IP `192.168.230.1`)
+* Connecting to its Wi-Fi Access Point (dashboarrd IP: `192.168.230.1`)
-* Ethernet cable from your Computer to the Gateway (IP `192.168.230.1`)
+* Ethernet cable from your Computer to the Gateway (dashboard IP: `192.168.230.1`)
-* Connecting your Gateway to your LAN, getting its DHCP IP (You will need to discover the device's local IP)
+* Connecting your Gateway to your LAN, getting its DHCP IP (You will need to discover the device's IP)

 Once you got the IP of your Gateway you can type it in your browser to access the dashboard.